A Comprehensive Biographical Analysis

 When John returned to S.C., it was recorded in the St. Philip’s Parish Register that the child was buried, on July 27, 1738.

-In November, 1738, John served on the Petit Jury for the Parish of St. Philips, in Charleston, S.C., where Jury Men included Frances’ Uncle, Henri Peronneau, her cousin, Henry Peronneau, Jr., and her future husband, Joseph Moody.
+In November, 1738, John served on the Petit Jury for the Parish of St. Philips, in Charleston, S.C., where Jury Men included, Henri Peronneau, his son, Henry Peronneau, Jr., and Katherine's future husband, Joseph Moody.

 They likely stayed in Darlington, South Carolina, where Catherine's relatives lived, or at one of Maurice Moore's properties, in the Cheraws.
-Boochawee Plantation, Orton Plantation
+See Boochawee Plantation, and Orton Plantation.

 Roger Moore was present at Gov. Johnston's Executive Council meetings. http://www.elliewoodkeith.com/getperson.php?personID=I1187&tree=EW1